top of page

 The Board of the Metro District is its governing body.
 Southshore’s Board has 5 members who are elected to staggered four-year terms of office.

 Southshore had two Metro Districts.
 The Southshore Metropolitan District No. 1 was the operating district used by the developer to contract, manage, and pay contractors.
 Southshore’s developer ceded control in late 2021.
-The operating district will be dissolved before end of year, 2023.
+The operating district was dissolved in late 2023.

 How is the Board elected?